openpolitics/manifesto/economy.md

 ## Minimum Wage

-The minimum wage should be set to the same value as the living wage (currently £15,970.50 based on 252 working days of 7.5 hours per day at £8.45 outside London), [London: £9.75/h, so £18,427.50/year], and automatically adjusted in line with that figure.
+The minimum wage should be set to the same value as the living wage[^living-wage], and should be automatically adjusted in line with that figure.

+[^living-wage]: As of May 2017: £15,970.50 (£8.45 per hour) outside London,  £18,427.50 (£9.75 per hour) in London.
+Based on 252 working days of 7.5 hours each.

 ## Taxation